For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 Which funding ratio applies if my local council is the auspice for my project?

-Regardless of auspicing arrangement, all applicants other than local government and Alpine resorts across all eligible locations are required to make a 20% co-contribution of the total proposed project budget.
-The co-contribution can be 50% in-kind and 50% cash.
-This means applicants could potentially apply with an overall 10% cash contribution towards a project.
+Regardless of any auspice arrangements, all applicants other than local government and Alpine resorts are required to make a 20% co-contribution of the total proposed project budget (which can include 50% in-kind).

 What size project do I need to receive the maximum grant of $50,000?